 - Fit for purpose

-If the vehicle fails on any of these points within a reasonable period after purchase, you are entitled to repair, replacement, or a partial or full refund.
+If the car fails on any of these points within a reasonable period after purchase, you are entitled to repair, replacement, or a partial or full refund.

 However, a car’s age and mileage must be taken into account before pursuing a claim, which means it’s reasonable to expect a high-mileage banger to be more problematic than a motor with low mileage.
 However, any car must still be: